 - Emergency contacts

-- April 1 / Summer semester
+- April 1 to April 26 / Summer semester (Providers need to be approved by May 10)

 - Please allow 72 business hours for the Child Care Connections staff to respond to the student upon submission.